noob-dude27/controller-for-windows/README.md

 # Licensing
 This project is available under the MIT License.
 See the license file for more info.

-# Small Disclaimer:
+# Disclaimers
-It might not work on all controllers, I tested this on a blue plastic PS controller, it had like 14 buttons in total.
+It might not work on all controllers, I tested this on a blue plastic PS controller from an unknown vendor, it had 14 buttons in total.
+This is also untested on multiple controllers, so usage with multiples is not guranteed.
+As of now (7/30/23) only PS controllers are being tested.
+Nintendo and Xbox Controllers might receive support very soon.
+But don't be too eager yet.